Slovakia

 Usage | Mandatory for B2G, planned for B2B | Optional for customerfocused interactions |

-Key Features of Slovakia’s E-Invoicing System
+Key features of Slovakia’s e-invoicing system

 - Submission Platforms: Invoices must be submitted via certified platforms authorized by the Slovak Financial Administration.